junf/QtSamples/README.md

 Notice
 ------
-This samples were verified under Qt4.8.
+These samples were verified under Qt4.8.

 License
 -------